coneda/kor_cluster/README.md

 Then create a cluster:

-    ./cluster.sh create /var/my_kor_cluster
+    CLUSTER_PORT=443 ./cluster.sh create /var/my_kor_cluster

 That will bootstrap a cluster and it will also symlink the cluster.sh script to the cluster root at /var/my_kor_cluster/cluster.sh

-A cluster can be up and down.
+The CLUSTER_PORT is the port on which nginx is going to listen and where all instances are going to be reachable.
+Also, a cluster can be up and down.
 If it is up, mysql and elasticsearch are started.
 In down state, fire the following command to bring it up:

     /var/my_kor_cluster/cluster.sh boot
     # to bring it back down again, use 'shutdown'

+The proxy has to be started and stopped separately since it depends on the
+instances: When it is started, it parses the instance setup and includes vhosts for every instance:

+    /var/my_kor_cluster/cluster.sh start_proxy

+and to stop it again:

+    /var/my_kor_cluster/cluster.sh stop_proxy

 ### Instances